Mr-Destructive/techstructive-blog/_posts/2021-12-27-Django-Basics-P6.md

 We have basically 3 types of static files, CSS, Javascript files and media files/static templates,etc. They are all rendered in the same way but as per their conventions and usage.

-You can learn about the theoretical information on [static files](https://docs.djangoproject.com/en/4.0/howto/static-files/) fron the django documentation.
+You can learn about the theoretical information on [static files](https://docs.djangoproject.com/en/4.0/howto/static-files/) from the django documentation.

 ## How to configure Static Files